amalex5/proof-pilgrim/calculus/limits-intuitively/limits-intuitively.md

  $$\lim_{x\rightarrow \infty} x^3 = \infty \hspace{1cm}\text{written differently:} \hspace{1cm} x^3 \,\, \xrightarrow[\quad \infty \quad]{x} \,\, \infty$$

-Again, {\bf none of this is new}.
-It's just applying the name ``limit'' and giving some new symbols for {\bf things we've already talked about}.
+Again, *none of this is new*.
+It's just applying the name "limit" and giving some new symbols for *things we've already talked about*.

-\vspace{1pc}
+<div style='height:5em'></div>

 Here's another example.
-Consider the end behavior of a rational function (which we called, for the most part, an ``end asymptote'').
+Consider the end behavior of a rational function (which we called, for the most part, an "end asymptote").
 We could formulate our entire theory of end aymptotes in this language of limits.
 We know that if we have a rational function, its end asymptote will be the ratio of the leading terms.
 So imagine we have a rational function composed of an $n$-degree polynomial on top and $m$-degree polynomial on the bottom:
 $$\frac{a_nx^n + a_{n-1}x^{n-1} + a_{n-2}x^{n-2} + \cdots}{b_mx^m + b_{m-1}x^{m-1} + b_{m-2}x^{m-2} + \cdots}$$
 Then we know it will have an end asymptote at
 $$y = \frac{a_nx^n}{b_mx^m}$$